 Wrapping the chicken (with baking paper and aluminum foil)

 I use a large piece of baking paper to wrap the chicken thigh.
 Then wrap again with another piece of paper.
-Next, I use a piece of aluminum foil to wrap the bottom and the side of the chicken parcel, leaving the baking paper expose on the top of the packet.
+Next, I use a piece of aluminum foil to wrap the bottom and the side of the chicken parcel, leaving the baking paper to expose on the top of the packet.

 The first layer of the baking paper keeps the juice of the chicken within.
-The second paper prevents the coarse salt from reaching the inner layer, which suppose should be clean and unfold in front of the diners.
+The second paper prevents the coarse salt from reaching the inner layer, which supposedly should be clean and unfold in front of the diners.

 The aluminum foil can protect the heat from the stove (I bake it over the gas stove, not in the oven) from overheating the paper, which can make it extremely brittle and may even char the paper.